Sunday, December 12

 A small group of Brewer's Blackbirds, a rare bird in the east, has been found on a cattle farm in Salem County, NJ in recent years.
 This is a recording of their flight call (Jan).

-Common Grackles also have a frequently heard chack call that is lower than that of Rusty and Red-winged Blackbirds (June, NJ)
+Common Grackles also have a frequently heard chack call that is lower than that of Rusty and Red-winged Blackbirds (Mar, PA)

 (Feb, NJ)